Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Beyond Randomness: Information-Theoretic Topology Design (Smart v3)

 \subsection{Topological Partitioning via NMI Quotient Space}

-To optimize the topology, we must elevate Normalized Mutual Information (NMI) from a mere heuristic affinity metric to a rigorous topological operator.
-We utilize NMI to detect latent modularity in the input data $X$:
+To optimize the topology, I must elevate Normalized Mutual Information (NMI) from a mere heuristic affinity metric to a rigorous topological operator.
+I utilize NMI to detect latent modularity in the input data $X$:

 Previous approaches treat NMI merely as a distance metric for spectral clustering.
 However, because NMI lacks the triangle inequality, it does not form a strict metric space.
-To mathematically resolve this, we define a topological equivalence relation $\sim_{\epsilon}$ based on an NMI threshold $\epsilon$:
+To mathematically resolve this, I define a topological equivalence relation $\sim_{\epsilon}$ based on an NMI threshold $\epsilon$:

 This transitive closure guarantees that $\sim_{\epsilon}$ is reflexive, symmetric, and transitive.